 - There is an additional priority need for systems and structural change, to deliver a future where gender equality is a reality.

-- This must be led by young women in all their diversity and people of marginalised genders, bringing their lived experiences to advocacy and leadership for change.
+- This must be led by young women in all their diversity and gender diverse people, bringing their lived experiences to advocacy and leadership for change.

 Through our strategic core activities…